-Deliciously addictive, this oat-free granola is easy to throw together with just five basic ingredients!
+Deliciously addictive, this oat-free Double Almond Paleo Granola is easy to throw together with just five basic ingredients!
 You may never buy granola again!

 I poured a

 little medium size bowl of this wonderful granola to nibble on while writing this post.

 Now I have a dilemma.

 Should I should call it “granola” or “candy”?

 Around our house, if something’s REALLY good (even if it’s carrots or broccoli) we call it “candy”.
 Yes, this Double Almond Paleo Granola is definitely “candy”.

 And so very simple.
 Just five basic ingredients: almonds, coconut, sesame seeds, maple syrup and coconut oil.
 Okay, there’s also a pinch of salt and a splash of vanilla.
 That’s it.
 It’s a bit unusual as there are no oats, making it a little lower in carbs and higher in protein than most granola.
 I love that, because it keeps me satisfied longer than traditional granola.
 Although our family doesn’t follow a Paleo diet, this granola would definitely be quite legal for those who do.